Green Buildings Construction Materials Trading License in Dubai

 Step 3: Receive initial approval, typically within 1 to 3 working days

-Step 5: Obtain the trading licence and proceed with visa applications if required
+Step 5: Obtain the trading license and proceed with visa applications if required

 Step 6: Open a corporate bank account and activate trade operations

-The entire process from application to licence issuance typically takes between 3 and 7 working days, making it one of the more efficient free zone setups available in the UAE.
+The entire process from application to license issuance typically takes between 3 and 7 working days, making it one of the more efficient free zone setups available in the UAE.

 Licensing and Compliance Requirements